stillinbeta/srecon-k8s-tutorial/tutorial5.md

 ## Credentials

 `kube-controller-manager` accesses the API server.
-Like all other clients, we'll generate a `kubeconfig` so the controller-manager can access the API server.
+Like [all other API clients][apiauth], we'll generate a `kubeconfig` so the controller-manager can access the API server.

+[apiauth]: tutorial4.md#connecting-to-the-api-server

 ```yaml
 $ sudo kubeadm init phase kubeconfig controller-manager